okbg/almanora/README.md

 ### Config

-Config should be located at `almanora.config.mjs`
+Should be located at `almanora.config.mjs`

 ```js
 import { Config } from "almanora/config.mjs";